Responding to the Legacy and Challenge

 of Dr. Martin Luther King, Jr.

-The 2017 Martin Luther King Jr. Interfaith Prayer Breakfast will be held at D'Andrea's Banquet Hall in Crystal Lake on January 16 at 7:30am.
-In the afternoon, the speaker from the breakfast will present a workshop as well:
+The 2018 Martin Luther King Jr. Interfaith Prayer Breakfast will be held at D'Andrea's Banquet Hall in Crystal Lake on January 15 at 7:30 AM.
+Our Keynote speaker will be Rev Zina Jacque of the Village Church of Barrington.

 Buy your tickets for the breakfast now!